Koenkk/zigbee2mqtt.io/docs/devices/ZS-EUB_1gang.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
 ## Notes

-This device does not act as a Zigbee router, even when the optional Neutral is connected.
-In addition the vendor does not provide a firmware update to enable the functionality.
+This device does not act as a Zigbee router, even when the optional neutral connection is used.
+In addition the vendor does not provide a firmware update to enable the router functionality.
 <!-- Notes END: Do not edit below this line -->